cloudquery/.github/misc/issue_reporting.md

+{{=<% %>=}}

 # Issue Reporting

-This section guides you through submitting a bug report for the AWS Provider for CloudQuery.
+This section guides you through submitting a bug report for the <%> name %> Provider for CloudQuery.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :cloud:, and find related reports :mag_right:.

 ## Reporting Bugs